kilobits/turntable.fm/README.md

 They are *love and *hug.
 They just return simple text one-liners

 ### Drunk Mode
 Still under development.
 Users can use *drink or *shot to make the bot take a drink.
 Each subsequent drink raises the BAC var by 1 or 2 points.
 Returns random responses based on how high the BAC is.
 For entertainment.
 Once BAC is > certain number, bot 'passes out'.
-I am working on a way to make this affect the bot in some way.
-Originally, it was going to deregister from the room for a minute or two, but I think I will just make it to where the bot returns a simple /me is passed out when a non-essential command is used, for a set amount of time.
-Shouldn't be too hard.
+This now triggers an event where any attempt to get the bot to bop/bonus, fan you, or take another shot results in the bot simply saying it is passed out.
+Passed Out lasts for 3 minutes.

 ### Go
 Something for me. *go <room name> will travel the bot to other rooms.